US Historical

 Today, the organization represents the interests of 50,000 Hispanic physicians in the United States.
 To learn more, visit: http://www.nhmamd.org/about/about-nhma/.

-The Patient Protection and Affordable Care Act are the first part of the comprehensive health care reform law signed by President Barack Obama on March 23, 2010.
+The Patient Protection and Affordable Care Act are the first part of the comprehensive healthcare reform law signed by President Barack Obama on March 23, 2010.
 The second part, the Health Care and Education Reconciliation Act, was signed on March 30, 2010.
-The law provides rights and protections that make health coverage more fair and easy to understand, along with subsidies to make it more affordable.
+The law provides rights and protections that make health coverage fairer and easier to understand, along with subsidies to make it more affordable.
 The law, the most significant regulatory overhaul of health insurance coverage since the passage of Medicare and Medicaid in 1965, also expanded the Medicaid program to cover more people with low incomes.
+The healthcare law is sometimes known as “Obamacare.”

 Fisher v.
 University of Texas is a Supreme Court case concerning the affirmative action policy of the University of Texas at Austin.
 The suit, initially brought by Abigail Fisher and Rachel Michalewicz in 2008, alleged that the University of Texas at Austin discriminated against both women on the basis of their race in violation of the Equal Protection Clause of the Fourteenth Amendment.
 Michalewicz withdrew from the case in 2011.